sankarvinayak/DL-assignment1/README.md

 ##### Without loggind into wandb

-You can directly use the function provided `train_model` with all the necessary arguments will return a trained model
+You can directly use the function provided `train_model` with all the necessary arguments will return a trained model.For more information checkout the [docs](./docs/Getting%20_started.md)